Statistics, Cybersecurity [Year 2024 - 25]

 of size n (e.g., n = 20, 30, 100, ...).
 Compute the distribution of the sampling average.

-Determine the average of the distribution of the averages of the samples, and the variance,
+Determine the average and variance of the distribution of the averages of the samples, and represent the distribution,

 discussing the observed relationship with the mean and variance of the parent (theoretical) distribution.